There is no Enriques surface over the integers: Counting points over finite fields

 \begin{corollary} \mylabel{points on enriques} Suppose that $X$ is either an Enriques surface, or a geometrically rational surface endowed with a relatively minimal genus-one fibration $X\ra\PP^1$.
 If the local system $\Num_{X/k}$ is constant, we have $\Card X(\FF_q) = 1+10q+q^2$. \end{corollary}

-\proof In both cases, we have $b_1=0$, and by Poincar\'e Duality also $b_3=0$.
-Moreover, the map $\Num(\bX)\ra H^2(\bX,\QQ_l)$ is surjective, hence the same holds for the map $\CH^1(X)\otimes\QQ_l\ra H^2(\bX,\QQ_l)$.
-In light of the theorem, we only have to show that $\bX$ has Betti number $b_2=10$.
-This holds by definition for Enriques surfaces.
+\proof In both cases, we have $b_1=0$.
+In light of the previous corollary, we only have to show that $\bX$ has Betti number $b_2=10$.
+For Enriques surfaces, this holds by definition.
 In the other case, the induced fibration over $\bk$ remains a relatively minimal genus one-fibration.
 We have $K_{\bX}^2=0$ by \cite{Cossec; Dolgachev 1989}, Proposition 5.6.1.
 Hence there is a morphism $\bX\ra\PP^2_\bk$ that can be factored as a sequence of nine blowing ups, so we also have $b_2=10$.

 We shall be particularly concerned with the case $q=p=2$.
 The above formula then gives $\Card X(\FF_2)=25$.